julianweisbord/sysmon/README.md

 Linux doesn't seem to have any information about a cpu's microarchitecture codename.
 There are installable programs that have a database of modern cpu codenames such as likwid but those would have to be updated with each processor release.

+ Doesn't appear to be a way to print amount of cache space currently used.